bonde/bonde.github.com/cv/index.md

  * MGK Slagelse
  * 2005 - 2006
- * MGK is a three-year musical study serving as an introduction to further studies at The Royal Danish Academy of Music.
+ * MGK is a three-year musical study serving as an introduction to further studies at The Rhythmic Music Conservatory.

 ### Computer Competencies
 #### Competencies